Philadelphia Open Container Law Lawyer

-Open Container laws refer to laws found in the vast majority of states that prohibit the consumption of alcoholic beverages in certain places.
-The consumption of alcohol is not the determinative factor, though, rather it is having an open container of alcohol in public places where such is not permitted.
+Open Container laws refer to laws which prohibit the consumption of alcoholic beverages in certain places.
+The majority of states, including Pennsylvania and New jersey enforce these laws.
+The consumption of alcohol is not the determinative factor for the violation of these laws, however.
+Instead, it is having an open container of alcohol in public places where such is not permitted.

-An Open Container citation is much like a traffic violation, where you have the option to simply pay a fine and move on; however, like a traffic violation, additional consequences will vary based upon the circumstances.
+An Open Container citation is much like a Traffic Violation, where you have the option to simply pay a fine and move on.
+However, like a traffic violation, additional consequences will vary based on the circumstances.
 Your criminal history is a factor, as are the circumstances under which you were cited.
-For example, if you received a DWI, the open container citation is a complicating factor.
+For example, if you received a DUI, the open container citation is a complicating factor.
 Furthermore, if you are on probation, or are underage, your probation can be revoked or you could lose your driving privileges.
-Call the Law Offices of Greg Prosmushkin, P.C. to address your open container citation(s) with one of our criminal defense attorneys.
+Call The Law Offices of Greg Prosmushkin, P.C. to address your open container citation(s) with one of our Criminal Defense Attorneys.

 Open container laws serve two primary functions: (1) to promote community safety, and (2) to qualify participating states for federal transportation subsidies.